waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 ![Stats before waiting a week](screenshots/test_refine_stats_personal_before.png)

-I've assigned myself to ensign, so if everytinh works that should read "last week" in a week's time.
+I've assigned myself to ensign, so if everything works that should read "last week" in a week's time.

 After:

 ![Stats after waiting a week](screenshots/test_refine_stats_personal_after.png)

-As can be seen by comparing the images, everyting has incremented correctly, and the results are displayed logically.
+As can be seen by comparing the images, everything has incremented correctly, and the results are displayed logically.

 ---

 ## Testing unit stats

-I need to test that 1. only admin accounts can view this page, and 2. the data is displayed in a user-friendly way.
+I need to test that 1. only admin accounts can view this page, and 2. the data is presented to the user in a logical and readable format.

 ![Functional unit stats page](screenshots/test_refine_stats_unit.gif)

 The functionality is all here - only admins can view the page, the data is displayed in table form, and the tooltips show when hovering over the table headings.

-I showed this to some of the officers likely to be using the table, and they really liked how it looked, but the one problem brought up is that the table needs a key explaining what the numbers mean - even though it makes sense to me, it might as well be a table of random numbers to someone that hadn't recieved an explanation.
+I showed this to some of the officers likely to be using the table, and they really liked how it looked, but the one problem brought up is that the table needs a key explaining what the numbers mean - even though it makes sense to me, it might as well be a table of random numbers to someone that hadn't received an explanation.

 To remedy this, I've added a short explanation above the table: